mklueh/gridsome-plugin-recommender/README.md

 Use machine learning to find relations in your content.

-Improve user´s average time on page of your [Gridsome](https://gridsome.org/) site by generating post recommendations with related content users might be interested in.
+Improve user´s average time on page of your [Gridsome](https://gridsome.org/) site by generating recommendations with related content users might be interested in, such as similar posts or related products.

 ##
-Analyses your posts and creates relations between similar posts based on text analysis.
+Analyses your posts and creates relations between similar data nodes based on text analysis.
 For more information on the text analysis part visit [content-based-recommender](https://github.com/stanleyfok/content-based-recommender)

 ## Common Use Cases

-1. Find related posts and show post recommendations
+1. Find related posts and recommend similar posts to users
+2. Show related products the user might also be interested in in your shop
-1. Save time by automatically tagging / categorizing your posts with related tags
+3. Save time by automatically tagging / categorizing your posts with related tags
-1. Showing context-based ads / affiliate links on your post pages that relate to the content
+4. Showing context-based ads / affiliate links on your post pages that relate to the content
-1. Automatically generating tag / category indexes for your posts or products
+5. Automatically generating tag / category indexes for your posts or products

 ## Examples